sarusani/OctoPrint-ActivatePrusaHostTimer/extras/ActivatePrusaHostTimer.md

 Plugin for Octoprint to activate Prusa host features.

-Features:
+#### Features
-- Sends M79 S"OP" to printer every x seconds
+- Sends M79 S"OP" to the printer every x seconds
-- Interval is configurable (5,10,15,20 or 25 seconds)
+- Interval is configurable (5, 10, 15, 20 or 25 seconds)
 - Interval can be paused

+Check out the [Homepage](https://github.com/sarusani/OctoPrint-ActivatePrusaHostTimer) to find out more about the use cases and upcoming features this plugin will allow you to use.

 ## Setup